 Nullawil – Smug (2019)

-Smug is well known to us here on Inspiring City.
-Now based in the UK we’ve featured a number of his recent large scale murals from festivals in Aberdeen and Leicester.
-Originally from a town south of Sydney, he has become known for his high quality portraits.
-The Nullawil silo is the first in the Buloke shire to be painted and took 14 days in total to complete.
+Originally from a town south of Sydney but based in the UK, Smug has become known for his high quality portraits.
+The Nullawil silo art is also the first in the Buloke shire of Australia to be painted.
+It took 14 days in total to complete.
 It features a man with his Kelpie sheep dog.
 Very much the center of attention here is the dog and this mural is a homage to the companionship between the two.
-The Kelpie itself is a breed which has it’s origins in Victoria having been bred when the area was settled by the Scottish in the mid to late 1800’s.
+The Kelpie itself is a breed which has it’s origins in Victoria.
+It was bred when the area was settled by the Scottish in the mid to late 1800’s.
 There is a visitors center in the town of Casterton which has the full history of the breed.

 The Silo Art Trail was visited on 3 and 4 November 2019.
-The order presented here is the order that I’d recommend you visiting the murals in.
 Should you want to stop over then I would suggest looking for somewhere to stay in the town of Sea Lake which is mid way through.
 It also has a number of other amenities.
-For other posts about street art in Australia check out these on Brisbane, Port Adelaide and Adelaide itself.
+For other posts about street art in Australia check out these on Brisbane, Port Adelaide, Adelaide and Melbourne.